hwan56270510-source/SmartFactory-PBL/vision/README.md

 Captures images from the Intel RealSense D435 camera.

+This tool was used to collect approximately 400 custom training images for YOLO dataset construction.

 ### calibration_click_helper.py

 Used to select calibration points and generate coordinate mapping data.